Universal communication part II: channels with memory: Proof of the main result

 Consider the reference system composed of an encoder and a decoder operating over block size $k$, and the universal system in epoch $m$, with super-symbol length $q=2^{m-1}$.
 For simplicity, as long as a single epoch is concerned, the symbols and super-symbols of the epoch are denoted by indices starting from $1$ (i.e. $i=1,2,\ldots, N_m \cdot q$ or $i=1,2,\ldots, N_m$ respectively).
 In the following, the properties of the IFB system (such as rate and error probability) are linked to a channel averaged over super-symbols.
-We begin by considering the channel from the IFB system's point of view. $\tilde {\vr X}, \tilde {\vr Y}$ denote the input and output vectors during the epoch, where the joint distribution depends on the joint behavior of the IFB encoder and the channel.
+First, let us consider the channel from the IFB system's point of view. $\tilde {\vr X}, \tilde {\vr Y}$ denote the input and output vectors during the epoch, where the joint distribution depends on the joint behavior of the IFB encoder and the channel.

 Consider the set of super-symbols with index $i \in B_j \defeq \{i = l \cdot k + j: l \in \mathbb{Z}^+, i \leq N_m\}$ for $j=1,\ldots,k$, i.e. the set of super-symbols in hops of $k$ (the reference block size) starting from the $j$-th super-symbol. $B_j$ are not necessarily of the same size.
 In each of the super-symbols in a set $B_j$, the reference system's blocks begin at the same location with respect to the beginning of the super-symbol (see Fig.\ref{fig:block_and_supersymbol_alignment}).
 The sets $B_j$ are termed ``alignment sets''.